 Don’t skip your stretching.
 Make sure you participate in active stretching (stretches that get your moving) before a workout and static stretches after your workout (when your muscles are fully warmed up).
 Also, think about investing in a foam roller.
 Even if you don’t do a major stretching session right after your workout, you can grab the foam roll at night while you’re watching TV and watch from the carpet while you do some self-myofascial release (basically a fancy term for a deep-tissue massage you give yourself!)
 The Mayo Clinic states that “because tight muscles also can contribute to injury, stretching is important.
 Try to include flexibility exercises in your workouts.”

 Make sure you incorporate rest days.
 This doesn’t mean you need to “Netflix and chill” all day; instead, change it up with some yoga or a hike.
 The stretching and fresh air will do a sore body good.

 Even if you’ve signed up for online workouts, it’s best to being doing them with a friend so you can keep each other accountable.
 Send one another a workout selfie (or maybe a funny GIF) every day after you’ve completed your workout.
 That way, the other person will be encouraged to get their butt in gear.
 Now, more than ever, we need to help each other out and keep our workouts buddies close—even if we can’t be standing on our tip-toes next to one another at barre classes for a few more months.

-Whether you’ve missed your open enrollment period or are looking for a healthcare coverage plan that better suits your lifestyle, signing up for Nova Pathfinder Healthcare is a simple and straightforward process.
+Whether you’ve missed your open enrollment period or are looking for a healthcare coverage plan that better suits your lifestyle, signing up for My Nova Healthcare is a simple and straightforward process.